Sennheiser HD 25 Review – The Best On-Ear DJ Headphones?

 Comfort

-The headband was very comfortable.
+The split headband was exceptionally comfortable.
 Having the ability to adjust the two headbands allowed me to find the sweet spot easily.
-A good amount of padding and a solid amount of clamping force kept these on my head.
+A good amount of headband padding and a solid amount of clamping force kept these on my head.
 Even when I was bopping away mid-set.

-Sliding one ear cup back felt smooth and sat naturally without feeling like the headphones would slip off my head.
-When you are switching back and forth it’s nice to know they are secure.
+The swiveling ear cup mechanism was also smooth, and the ear cups sat naturally without feeling like the headphones would slip off my head.
+When you are switching back and forth, it’s nice to know they are secure.

-The ear padding is good but as with a lot of headphones, they can get a bit sweaty.
-If you are in a warm climate this may impact your comfort level.
+The ear padding is high quality, but as with a lot of closed-back headphones, they can get a bit sweaty due to a lack of air circulation.
+If you are in a warm climate, this may impact your comfort level even further.

 Design